-PAT testing is carried out on areas/items by the Academy.
+PAT testing is carried out on areas/items by an external provider annualluy.
 Registers are kept in the department itemising each appliance.
-An overall register is kept centrally as evidence of PAT testing.
+An overall register is kept centrally as evidence of PAT testing on the H&S Team.
 All defective items are removed or repaired.
 Staff should not bring personal electrical equipment such as heaters into the School.